lexeii/polyphone-doc-rst/docs/en/manual/settings.rst

 Sound
 -----

-The “:guilabel:`Sound`” section makes it possible to modify the chorus and reverb of the synth, along with its global volume.
+The :guilabel:`Sound` section makes it possible to modify the chorus and reverb of the synth, along with its global volume.
 The global volume may be changed with the volume :abbr:`MIDI (Musical Instrument Digital Interface)` controller if an external keyboard is connected.